cirruselli/MS4-Django-Ellis/README.md

     The pictures shows horse related products to buy.

     - **Interactivity**
-    Users can register and login to their own profile.
+    Shoppers can register and login to their own profile.
 Order history is displayed on the "My Profile" page.

 - ### Wireframe
     The wireframes was created using Figma and the wireframes are included as pdf files in the project itself (in a separate directory